johnbender/jqm-rails/README.md

     cd /vagrant
     rails server

+At which point your app can be viewed at http://33.33.33.10:3000 from the host machine or on the network at http://$NETWORK_IP:4567.

 The second is to setup all the rails dependencies locally.
 If you happen to be running linux you can use the `script/provision.sh` file to install the package dependencies (_except_ ruby) including node.

     cd $PROJECT_DIR